eqNj/eqN-PD2-Filter/README.md

 Renamed the SuperStrict filter level to Strict.

-Refined the ShowRecipes filter level to ensure it always shows non-magic (white) item names that would show on the Relaxed filter level.
+Refined the Show Recipes filter level to ensure it always shows non-magic (white) item names that would show on the Relaxed filter level.

 Refined the overall filter aesthetic with the new HD text in mind.
 This includes the use of new colors and characters.